Home HOMESCHOOLING Farm Theme Preschool Ideas and Activities

 I took a medium sized rectangular cardboard box and sealed all of the sides with packing tape, then cut out a large window on one long side of the box, about an inch in from the edges.
 I covered the outside of the box with some cow print fabric I had (just to give it that authentic feel, LOL).

-I printed clipart of a cow online, cut it out and attached to a large Popsicle stick.
+I printed clipart of a cow online, cut it out and attached to a large craft (popsicle) stick.
+Here’s some clip art from TpT with a cute cow image >> Farm Animal Clip Art

-I filled a latex free, rubber glove with about 1 1/2 cups part milk / part water mixture and used a rubber band to secure the top of the glove.
+I filled a latex free, rubber glove with about 1 1/2 cups part milk / part water mixture and used a rubber band to tightly secure the top of the glove.
 Note: the liquid did leak out when I laid the glove down so instead I placed it in a small metal bucket with the top upright to prevent leaking.

-Next, I cut a small 1 inch slit in one short side of the box (this will be the top).
+I cut a small 1 inch slit in one short side of the box (this will be the top).
 I inserted the body of the “T” Popsicle stick down into the slit, so that the cross top of the T stayed outside of the box.

-The next steps get a little messy.
+These few steps get a little messy.
 I laid the box on it’s back with the open side facing up, then took the rubber glove and tied the top (rubber band part) of it to the Popsicle stick using thick string (I tied it as tight as I could.
 Thinking back, small zip ties would work great too).
-Next I tied two bread ties together, then wrapped the middle of that around where I attached the rubber glove.
-Then pushed the ends of the bread tie up through the slit in the box and tied them together around each side of the cross part of the “T” Popsicle stick.

 Last, I inserted the other popsicle stick with our cow (Betsy) on it about an inch into the slit on top of the box and secured it to the other popsicle stick with a little bit of tape.
 We were then ready to milk Betsy!